Skip to main content

 Managing a Library

-The Styra DAS UI currently supports full Library management (create, read, update, and delete policies and data).
-Their policies and data are accessible across all Systems and Stacks.
+The Styra DAS UI supports full Library management (create, read, update, and delete policies and data).
+Library policies and data are accessible across all Systems, Stacks, and other Libraries.

 Using a Library to Manage Policies

-Libraries are used to write policies.
+Libraries can be used to write policies.
 All policies and data are available for policy writing from the data.libraries namespace.
 You can use your Library with Systems, Stacks, and other Rego policies in Styra DAS.

 For example, your library can include a helper function that turns a string representing a URL into an array, add a new policy url.rego to your my_lib library: